 As ISBE considers strategies for school improvement, the school librarian community wants to highlight a 2013 report from the National Center for Literacy Education (NCLE) which shows that when school librarians are highly involved leaders, they play a critical role in their schools through consistent and sustained collaboration with other educators.
 Significant new Title funding is becoming available through ESSA that would, if applied for and put to work by ISBE and LEAs, allow licensed librarians to focus on school improvement not only through direct student contact but also through professional development for all faculty members on information literacy and resources, instructional technology, and more.
-Collaboration among faculty and high quality professional development both play vital roles in the school improvement policies that recognize and support school librarians in our roles as teachers, co-teachers, and providers of instructional support for content area teachers.
+Collaboration among faculty and high quality professional development both play vital roles in the school improvement process.
+We recommend that ISBE adopt school improvement policies that recognize and support school librarians in our roles as teachers, co-teachers, and providers of instructional support for content area teachers.